The Saddle Club (books): Books

 Two additional types and two series of books were spun off following the popularity of The Saddle Club.

 The Saddle Club Super Edition books also focus on Carole, Lisa, and Stevie, but are longer and occasionally written in a different style.
 For example, Super Edition #1, A Summer Without Horses, is broken into four sections, and the first three are about Lisa, Stevie, and Carole's personal experiences.
 Other Super Editions follow the same third-person narrative style of the regular series.
 For more information about the Super Editions, see the List of Saddle Club books.

 The Inside Story books are written as diaries or journals.
 In each, the premise is that the title character - Stevie, Lisa, or Carole - is doing a project or writing a journal that requires her to explain her impressions of events in regular The Saddle Club books that involved all three girls.
 The Inside Story books are longer than the Super Editions.
 For more information about the Inside Story books, see the List of Saddle Club books.

 The Pony Tails books are a spinoff series aimed at young readers ages 7–10.
 They focus on May Grover, Corey Takamura, and Jasmine James, who are also riders at Pine Hollow and form their own club called the Pony Tails.

 The Pine Hollow books are a spinoff series aimed at teen and young adult readers.
 They focus on the same characters four years later, beginning during the summer before Lisa's senior year of high school and Carole and Stevie's junior year.
 Many characters from the Saddle Club books reappear in the Pine Hollow series, and two major new characters—Scott and Callie Forester—were introduced.
 The last Pine Hollow book, #17, Full Gallop, was written in 2001 and is chronologically the last book in the Saddle Club canon.

 In 1990, a short story called Happy Horse Day! was published along with a short story in the Fabulous Five series by Betsy Haynes.
 The book was included in a Jean Nate gift set of bath products for girls.

 TV series

-In 2001, The Saddle Club was adapted into a TV series called The Saddle Club, which was filmed and set in Australia.
+From 2001-2009, The Saddle Club was adapted into a TV series called The Saddle Club, which was filmed and set in Australia.
 There are notable differences between the characters and plotlines in the books and the TV series.
 The show ran for three seasons and has been broadcast on ABC and FOX8 in Australia, on Discovery Kids and public television in the United States, on YTV network in Canada, and on PopGirl in the UK.
 Episodes are available on DVD.

+In February 2026, it was announced that the franchise would receive a CGI animated adaptation, set to be delivered to broadcasters from mid-2027; European broadcasters France Télévisions (France), RAI (Italy) and ZDF (Germany) jointly commissioned the project, production of which will be led by French company Frog Box and Italy's Red Monk Studio.